13 Tips for Managing Diabetes

 4. Physical activity

 Being active is important to everyone, but it’s especially critical for managing your diabetes.
-In short, being active helps lower your blood sugar by signaling your body to use your insulin as an energy source.
-It also naturally helps you manage your weight.
+In short, being active helps lower your blood sugar by making your body more sensitive to insulin, a hormone that allows cells in your body to use blood sugar for energy.
+It also naturally helps manage your weight.
 Ask your healthcare provider to help you build an activity program that's right for you, based on your age, general health, and types of activity you enjoy.
 Start slow but aim for at least 150 minutes of exercise or activity each week.

 5. Healthy eating

-A healthy diet helps control the amount of sugar in your blood.
-It also helps you stay at a healthy weight or it can help you lose excess weight.
-Extra weight makes it harder to control diabetes.
-Your healthcare team can work alongside you to create a plan that doesn’t entail giving up all of the foods you love.
+A healthy diet is one of the most powerful tools available to manage your diabetes.
+Choosing the right foods for you can keep your blood sugar in check, maintain a healthy weight, and feel your best.
+And you don’t have to cut everything out to do so—healthy eating with diabetes is about finding balance.
+Your healthcare team can work alongside you to create a plan that doesn’t entail giving up all the foods you love.
 Have meals and snacks that include:

 - Vegetables